The Neuroscience Behind Narrow-Mindedness

 These hormones prepare the body to respond to danger by heightening alertness, quickening the heart rate, and focusing attention on immediate threats.

-It’s a natural biological response our ancestors passed on to us from back in the day when they’d literally be ‘fighting for survival’, dealing with predators and natural calamity.
+It’s a natural biological response our ancestors passed down to us from back in the day when they’d literally be ‘fighting for survival’, dealing with predators and natural calamity.

 To be fair, it was the best chance they had at survival.
 And a necessary state of vigilance required for the same.

-But in the modern age where we don’t necessarily have wild animals waiting to feed on us and the perks of concrete housing (in most parts of the world), this heightened state of vigilance comes at a cost.
+But in the modern age, we don’t necessarily have wild animals waiting to feed on us.
+And within the four walls of concrete housing (in most parts of the world), this heightened state of vigilance comes at a cost.

 Meet the Pre-frontal Cortex